rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  criticism, although quite common.
 It usually goes like this,

-!!! quote "Bitcoiner maxis are a toxic cult preventing BTC from succeeding."
+!!! quote "Bitcoin maxis are a toxic cult preventing BTC from succeeding."

 This is clearly disingenuous because no one